Virtual-Domain-driven-design/domain-driven-design-heuristics/submit.md

 ---
 title: {The title of the heuristic}
 excerpt: {Summary of Problem or the question that the heuristic solves}
-tags: {What you think is best to use, see other examples}
+tags: {tags seperated by space, fill in what you think is best}
-authors: {the authors}
+authors: {the authors seperated by comma}
 submitter: {The submitter} (optional)
 ---